OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 ## Containerization support in Octopus Deploy

-A deployment process will likely use some form of containers or container orchestration to deploy an application.
+A deployment process can use some form of containers or container orchestration to deploy an application.
 Octopus Deploy is a deployment management tool that supports containerization.
 Octopus Deploy works with container registries, PaaS providers, Docker, and Kubernetes to provide a best-in-class deployment management tool.
 Regardless of which container technologies are most popular moving forward, Octopus Deploy can work with all of them to provide happier deployments!

 ## Conclusion